 By Tallulah Gordon

 In December 2014, several patients arrived at health centres in the Democratic Republic of the Congo’s Ituri district experiencing shivers, stiffness, and muscle spasms.
 Initially suspecting meningitis, health workers were left puzzled after tests for the disease returned negative.
 As environmental poisoning and a new unknown disease were also ruled out, cases continued to rise.
 Then toxicologists identified the likely cause: a toxic drug.
 With no local laboratory available, urine samples sent to France determined that the now 930 patients had overdosed on haloperidol, an antipsychotic drug.
 None of the patients, however, had knowingly used the drug, instead purchasing what they believed was the anxiety medication diazepam.
-More commonly known as Valium, diazepam is widely used in Ituri to treat malaria symptoms, a poor substitute for scarce antimalarials.
+More commonly known as Valium, diazepam is widely used in Ituri to treat malaria symptoms as a poor substitute for scarce antimalarials.
 Though packaged in genuine diazepam bottles, the tablets the patients had taken contained an entirely different drug.

 These events that took place in Ituri are not an isolated incident, but one of many examples from the developing world of the harm caused by falsified and substandard medical products, including medicines, vaccines, and diagnostic tests.
 Though found in every part of the world, these products present the greatest risk to low- and middle-income countries, where an estimated 1 in 10 of all available medical products are falsified or substandard.
 To achieve Sustainable Development Goal 3.8: “Access to safe, effective, quality and affordable essential medicines and vaccines for all”, greater international cooperation is needed to address this serious issue.